Back To Top

 Golf ball manufacturers spend fortunes on research and development to come up with golf balls that are specifically designed for different swing speeds, skill levels and preferences, but it isn't always easy for us to know which is the best ball to suit our game.

-Perhaps you want a distance golf ball, or one that spins less and will fly straighter from the tee?
+Perhaps you want one of the best golf balls from a distance perspective?
+Or one that spins less and will fly straighter from the tee?
 Maybe you are an older golfer who has lost some clubhead speed and needs a lower compression golf ball to compensate?

 Most brands will all have a premium 'tour level' golf ball but that doesn’t mean it’s the ‘best’ golf ball.
 It just means it’s the best for golfers of a certain skill level.
 Unsurprisingly though, the best premium golf balls are expensive, so if you tend to lose a lot of balls during a round and aren’t the most skilled player, you will want something that still performs well but isn’t going to cost you a fortune in lost balls every time you play.